odys-z/Anclient/README.md

 # About

 Clients of semantic-\*.
 Including a Java and Javascript version.
-The C# version is in intensive development.
+The C# version also verified.

 # Repository Structure

-This repository has multiple clients, all of which can work independently.
+This repository has multiple clients, it's planed all can work independently.

 With the protocol based on json, we are planning to implement the clients: